 Terrestrial wetlands are all dependent on and influenced by rainfall, either directly or indirectly.
 Significantly, they are among the world's most productive ecosystems and are rich in biodiversity.
 It should be pointed out that apart from providing much needed water they also provide a number of essential goods and services to the people and animals living near them.
 Wetlands also provide significant economic, social and cultural benefits.
 Furthermore, they are important for primary products such as pastures, timber and fish; they also support recreational and tourist activities.
-They help reduce the impacts from storm damage and flooding, maintain good water quality in rivers, recharge groundwater, store carbon, help stabilise climatic conditions, control pests and important sites for biodiversity.
+They help reduce the impacts from storm damage and flooding, maintain good water quality in rivers, recharge groundwater, store carbon, help stabilise climatic conditions, control pests and are important sites for biodiversity.
 Whilst the evaporation rates are high throughout the country, there seems to be considerable regional differences in the average water deficit.
-The southern areas where the water deficits range between 2100 to more than 2500mm per annum lose much more water through evaporation than the north-eastern areas.
-This is due to relatively high levels of annual precipitation in the different regions and this contrasts sharply with southern regions where water deficit is the highest.
+The southern areas where the water deficits range between 2100 to more than 2500 mm per annum lose much more water through evaporation than the north-eastern areas.
+This is due to relatively high levels of annual precipitation in the different regions, as such The Kayango regions contrast sharply with the southern regions where water deficit is the highest.
 The forests are also important for the following major reasons: